tripglass/jaipuroxy/README.md

 - `flash-lite` is incapable of reasoning.
 - `flash` can be made to reason circumstantially via prompt, or forced by allotting a certain amount of reasoning tokens to the request.

-The API of this proxy experimentally offers the option to set the used reasoning tokens to a specific number, which should work for `flash` and `pro`.
+The API of this proxy experimentally offers the option to set the used reasoning tokens to a specific number with the parameter `reasoningEffort`, which is supported by `flash` and `pro`.
 This should force reasoning in `flash` (although it will likely not reason on the same level as `pro`).
 While reasoning is always active for `pro`, this can serve to fine-tune reasoning effort and total tokens (i.e. cost).

 ### Unblock Content Filters